 Let’s Get Technical

 A perfect baked Vanilla Cheesecake is, seriously, super straight forward.

-The only advice I would give is that you READ MY PERFECT CHEESECAKE MANUAL FIRST, before diving into the recipe!
+Therefore I advise you to READ MY PERFECT BAKED CHEESECAKE GUIDE FIRST, before diving into the recipe!
 These tips will prep you for making your own flawless Baked Vanilla Cheesecake.

 There are many takes on baked vanilla cheesecake.
 Many folks insist on using only cream cheese, eggs and sugar.
-I do feel that the cake ends up being a bit TOO cheesy though.
-Obviously a cheesecake needs to be cheesy, but I love it when the flavour is mellowed out just a tad with some cream inside the batter.
+I do feel that using only cream cheese makes the cake a bit TOO cheesy though – in texture and flavour.
+Obviously a cheesecake needs to be cheesy, but I love it when the flavour is mellowed out just a tad with some sour cream inside the batter.